SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 ### Testing Documentation

 **This chapter describes how to test the look and content of the new tutorial.
-Test the  generated github-pages with either a local jekyll build or using the online build on a fork of UncertainSCI.**
+Test the  generated github-pages with either a local Jekyll build or using the online build on a fork of UncertainSCI.**

 **Scope: [Testing Documentation](#Testing-Documentation) - [Testing Locally](#testing-locally) - [Installing Jekyll](#installing-jekyll) - [Building Documentation](#building-documentation) - [Testing on a Fork](#testing on a fork)**